 The terrain is what you’ll come for, with 41% of the mountain marked advanced/expert level and 36% marked intermediate.
 Lower on the mountain, you’ll find plenty of green and blue runs winding through the trees.
 Above the treeline, you’ll discover steep chutes and off-piste adventures like no other.
 The Plunge lift will give you instant access to expert terrain from the resort base.
 However, the Gold Hill, Prospect Express, and Revelation lifts open up the amazing off-the-beaten-track lines you’ve dreamed of.

-One big gripe about skiing in Colorado is that there are long lift lines, and the resorts are crazy expensive.
+One big gripe about Colorado ski resorts is that there are long lift lines, and the ski resorts are crazy expensive.
 But Telluride is a little different.
 It doesn’t have long lift lines or Aspen’s price tags, so you’re sure to ride fresh snow all day long, considering its insane size.
 Off the mountain, the story is much the same, with Telluride’s bustling village offering a vibrant après, dining, and accommodation scene.
 And there’s also some great ski-in, ski-out accommodation available if that’s your jam.

 The mighty Breck!
 Who hasn’t heard of it?
 What began as a gold rush town evolved into one of the most famous ski resorts in the world.
 With nearly 3,000 skiable acres and more than 3,000 feet of skiable vertical, Breck talks a big game but has the terrain and snow to back it up.
 The word ‘sprawling’ comes to mind with three separate peaks offering dizzying descents and five bowls filled with more runs than you could ride in a whole season.
 The only question is: where do you even start?